Highlights and Themes

 - Wenceslas Square, the 1968 Prague Spring and Jan Palach's self-immolation

-In case accommodation is not centrally located: meeting point can be arranged in Absolute Tour Center: 12 Michalska st, Prague 1 (written as: Michalská 432/12, entrance to the courtyard is opposite Hotel U Staré Paní) or in previously agreed meeting point.
+At centrally located accommodation or meet your guide in Absolute Tour Center: 12 Michalska Street, Prague 1 (written as: Michalská 432/12) - entrance to the courtyard is opposite Hotel U Stare Paní

-- No show or non-participation on tour/program will not be refunded.
+- Cancel up to 24 hours in advance for a full refund.
+No show or non-participation on the tour will not be refunded.